Making the investment case for clean air

 Overcoming these challenges requires continued effort and collaboration among various stakeholders at all levels to see tangible changes in air quality and foster sustainable development.

-The Ministry of Health (MoH) is the main stakeholder and responsible institution for addressing air pollution in Ethiopia and faces various challenges in the implementation of multiple policies and legislations related to this issue.
+The Ministry of Health (MoH) is the main stakeholder and one of the institutions responsible for addressing air pollution in Ethiopia and faces various challenges in the implementation of multiple policies and legislations related to this issue.
 According to Addisu Worku Tessema, the focal person for the Non-Communicable Disease and Mental Health Desk at the Ministry of Health, there are several challenges.
 These include limited access to electricity, the need for collaboration across different sectors, inadequate waste management systems, and a lack of awareness about air pollution sources, impacts, and prevention.

 However, Addisu remains optimistic and highlights the various measures taken by the government and his ministry, highlighting that “There are promising initiatives and opportunities, including the government's Green Legacy initiative, the imposition of taxes on old cars, and efforts to promote the use of electric vehicles helps to mitigate the challenges and relevant in addressing air quality concerns”.